 From January to April 2018, patients filed 500 adverse event reports with the FDA over serious complications from IVC blood clot filters.
 More than 8,000 active IVC filter lawsuits are now underway across the nation.
 But manufacturers aren’t scrambling to recall faulty blood clot filters over these injuries.
 In fact, no company’s issued a major IVC filter recall since 2015.
 Instead, most notices about recalled blood clot filters cite incorrect packaging or labeling problems.

-What Led to Six Recalled Blood Clot Filters Since 2005?
+What Led to Seven Recalled Blood Clot Filters Since 2005?